 • It makes information accessible.

-• It makes meeting data searcheable.
+• It makes meeting data searchable.

-1. It creates a meeting repository
+1. It Creates a Meeting Repository

 Transcribing a meeting provides a permanent record of your discussion.
 This way, you’re making sure all the important parts, action points, and designated responsibilities can be followed up and easily accessed for future reference.